SpaceX's Falcon 9 to deploy another 25 Starlink satellites on March 24 following a busy launch week

 A SpaceX Falcon 9 rocket carrying 29 Starlink satellites launches from Cape Canaveral Space Force Station in Florida on Sunday, Jan.
 18, 2026.
 (Representative Image Source: SpaceX)

 The upcoming launch from Vandenberg’s SLC-4E is scheduled to take place between 7:03 p.m.
 EDT and 11:03 p.m.
 EDT.
 Following stage separation, which is expected to happen around two and a half minutes into the mission, the first stage of the rocket will land in an upright fashion on the Of Course I Still Love You droneship, stationed in the Pacific Ocean, about eight minutes and thirteen seconds into the mission.
 According to the company, the mission will also mark the 23rd flight for the first-stage booster, which has supported 12 Starlink missions as of yet.
-SpaceX has also warned that the residents of the Santa Barbara, San Luis Obispo, and Ventura counties may hear one or more sonic booms at the time of launch, depending on the weather.
+SpaceX has also warned that the residents of the Santa Barbara, San Luis Obispo, and Ventura counties may hear one or more sonic booms, depending on the weather.

 SpaceX Falcon 9 rocket launch 28 Starlink satellites from Cape Canaveral Space Force Station in Florida on May 6, 2025.
 (Credit: SpaceX)